cessda/cessda.guidelines.public/technical-infrastructure/continuous-integration-and-deployment/platform-processes/github-new-repo.md

 ## Instructions for members of the Platform Team

-Before doing anything, you must **log in to Github using an account that has administrative privileges**.
+Before doing anything, you must **log in to GitHub using an account that has administrative privileges**.

-### First decide which Github organisation to put the repository in
+### First decide which GitHub organisation to put the repository in

 * cessda - use for public repositories (the vast majority of repositories are public)